Ray & Nina Crist

 Ray is honored to share these teachings that he holds so close to his heart.
 He is known for focusing on affection and humor in his delivery, softening and opening the hearts of his students to receive the accelerated healing that these teachings can offer.
 Ray bows to the unfathomable power of this work and to the unlimited potential of each member of the ever-growing international Jaguar Path Tribe.

 Nina Crist grew up close to nature in Maine and was called from a young age to live a spiritual path in service of uplifting and developing others.
 She always knew that her life would focus on offering nourishment and support to those around her.
 At 17 she began training extensively in the martial arts, drawn to a deeply traditional, non-competitive, nature-based delivery of these ancient teachings in which discussion of the virtues and on becoming your best self, was held side by side with the physical forms.
-The roots of this lineage reach directly to the Shaolin Temple itself.

 For 20 years of her adulthood, Nina lived, breathed, studied, and taught the martial arts, learning the essence of each style: karate, aikido, jiu jitsu, Tai Chi, Chi Gung, Kung Fu, and more.
 She has earned the title of Young Master, and is a keeper of this ancient wisdom.

 Nina went on to become a Core Faculty member and Luminary presenter at Kripalu Center for Yoga & Health, where she received further yoga training.
 As a teacher, Nina draws on her deep practice and study of pranayama, mudras, meridians, postures, alignment, and the subtle body.
 She is a graduate of the Jaguar Path training in yoga & shamanism and co-leads these programs with Ray while expanding the Jaguar Path’s Martial Arts offerings.